 The Guardian

-While the selection of universities at the bottom of the list is pretty varied, we can see that there are two shared entries; Westminster and Highlands & Islands.
-However, it’s very common between the two tables to have a lot of variance in their lower rankings.
+While the selection of universities at the bottom of the list is pretty varied, we can see that there is one shared entry; Highlands & Islands.
+However, it’s very common between the two tables to have a lot of variance in their lower rankings.Â

 None of these universities are seen as major institutions within the UK.
 Of these, some of the most notable are Westminster and Goldsmiths, both universities located in London.